International College of Digital Innovation, CMU

 Important

-You will see more of the benefits of the pipe operation in the data wrangling chapter.
+We’ll explore the advantages of the pipe operator further in the data wrangling chapter.

 Readability: Code written with the pipe operator reads left-to-right, making it easier to understand the flow of operations.